ClementLaval/unanime/README.md

  easing: 'spring(250) log'
  // 82
 ```
+### Offset
+Sometimes the end of animation is a little too long, because of very small movements computed.
+You can decide to cut the end by adding the last param (offset): 1 = full animation , 0.5 = half.

 ### Caution
 Only two keyframes can be set within the array.
 Be sure to specify properties in exact same order.